sutta » mn » Majjhima Nikāya 114

 ‘Attabhāvapaṭilābhampāhaṁ, bhikkhave, duvidhena vadāmi—

-‘I say that there are two ways of reincarnating:
+‘I say that there are two kinds of reincarnation in a life-form:

 sevitabbampi, asevitabbampi;